videolan/vlc/share/lua/http/requests/README.txt

 > select the video track (use the number from the stream) ?command=video_track&val=<val>

-> select the sibtitle track (use the number from the stream) ?command=subtitle_track&val=<val>
+> select the subtitle track (use the number from the stream) ?command=subtitle_track&val=<val>

 playlist.xml or playlist.json: